Where We Be

 walls with trees and footpath on top.
 Built in the

 have wide tops that are generously paved down

-around the old part of the city and is the perfect
+loop around the historic part of the city and is

-or just relaxing.
-The walls offer great views in all
+The walls offer great views in all directions and

 The fact that Lucca miraculously escaped being